-0 D. Question Response 5.1 Is information shared with internal office(s) or division (s)?
+Question Response 5.1 Is information shared with internal office(s) or division (s)?
 If yes, please identify the FHFA office(s) or division(s) and describe the information shared and for what purpose.
 If no, please state "N/A" in the response section.
-The information gathered will be available to OTIM, the System Owner, and other authorized FHFA employees.
-It will be shared with OTIM, IT Security Group since they have responsibility for safeguarding all FHFA information technology, protecting information systems, and ensuring confidentiality, integrity, and availability of IT resources.
-ENS will be available to the System Owner for the purpose of aggregating the data from the Windows Active Directory and sending messages.
+The information gathered will be available to OTIM, the System Owner, and other authorized FHFA employees, as described in the response to Question 2.2 above.
+It will be shared with OTIM, IT Security Group as they have responsibility for safeguarding all FHFA information technology, protecting information systems, and ensuring confidentiality, integrity, and availability of IT resources.
+ENS will be available to the System Owner, Preparedness Program Manager, and the Chief Operating Officer for the purpose of aggregating the data from Active Directory and sending necessary messaging.
+Each FHFA Deputy Director and/or their authorized designee will have access to the contact information in the system in order to send out office/division specific messaging.
 5.2 Is information shared with external (outside FHFA) agencies, organizations, contractors, or other entities?
 For purposes of this Section, external organization(s) include Federal, state, and local government, and the private sector. • If yes, please identify the information shared, and for what purpose. • If no, skip to Section 6.
-The aggregated information from Windows Active Directory will be sent to the vendor responsible for creating and maintaining the ENS so that they can input data into the system.
+The aggregated information from Active Directory will be sent to the vendor responsible for creating and maintaining the ENS so that they can input data into the system.
 Once they have done this, the vendor will have the ability to send out a message when directed to do so by the System Owner or their designated representative.
-There exists the possibility that outside agencies (e.g., Department of Justice (DOJ)/Federal Bureau of Investigation (FBI); Department of Homeland Security (DHS)/Federal Emergency Management Agency (FEMA); courts; magistrates; members of advisory committees that are created by FHFA or by Congress; members of Congress; other contractor or vendor employees performing or working on a contract; officials of a labor organization; Office of Management and Budget; and the Office of the Inspector General), may request access to stored data for investigational purposes or to any federal government authority for the purpose of coordinating and reviewing agency continuity of operations plans or emergency contingency plans developed for responding to Department of Homeland Security threat alerts, weather related emergencies, or other critical situations.
+There exists the possibility that outside agencies (e.g., Department of Justice (DOJ)/Federal Bureau of Investigation (FBI); Department of Homeland Security (DHS)/Federal Emergency Management Agency (FEMA); courts; magistrates; members of advisory committees that are created by FHFA or by Congress; members of Congress; other contractor or vendor employees performing or working on a contract; officials of a labor organization; Office of Management and Budget; and the Office of the

+Inspector General for the FHFA), may request access to stored data for investigational purposes or to any federal government authority for the purpose of coordinating and reviewing agency continuity of operations plans or emergency contingency plans developed for responding to DHS threat alerts, weather related emergencies, or other critical situations.
 Is the sharing of PII outside the agency compatible with the stated purpose of the original information collection?
 5.3 If yes and a SORN applies, identify the applicable routine uses in the SORN listed in Question 4.1.
 Yes.
-See the routine uses applicable to FHFA-14, Emergency Notification System.
+See the routine uses applicable to SORN FHFA-14, Emergency Notification System.
 If no and/or a SORN does not apply, identify the legal authority that permits the sharing outside FHFA.